Blues vs. Stars: Betting Trends, Odds, Advanced Stats

 Blues Betting Insights

-- The Blues have been listed as an underdog 52 times this season, and won 21, or 40.4%, of those games.
+- The Blues have been made an underdog 53 times this season, and won 21, or 39.6%, of those games.

 Blues vs. Stars Rankings